 - a.
-The RMHA Bylaws state an adult RMH is described as follows: "The height of the horse will be no less than 58 inches (14.2 hands) and no more than 64 inches (16 hands).
+The RMHA Bylaws state an adult RMH is described as follows: "The height of the horse will be no less than 56 inches (14.0 hands) and no more than 64 inches (16 hands).
 They shall have medium sized bones with medium sized feet in proportion to the body; a wide and deep chest with a span between the forelegs.
 The fore and hind legs will be free of noticeable deformity.
 The horse should have sloping shoulders (ideally with an angle of 45 degrees), bold eyes, well-shaped ears and a face which is neither dished nor protruding.
 The head should be medium sized in proportion to the body with medium jaws.
 The neck should be gracefully arched, medium in length and sit on an angle to allow a natural carriage with a break at the poll.
 The horse must have a solid body color.
-There shall be no white markings above the knee or hock except on the face where modest amounts of white marking are acceptable.
-(NOTE: Full RMH mares under the age of three may be shown at 14 hands (56"). - b.
+There shall be no white markings above the knee or hock except on the face where modest amounts of white marking are acceptable. - b.
 Entries in this division should exemplify the ultimate in conformation and structural correctness.
 They should be in sufficient good flesh to present a healthy appearance and should be immaculately groomed. - c.
 Transmittable conformation and structural weaknesses shall be considered to be faults and shall be penalized at the discretion of the judge. - d.
 Any exhibitor or handler who abuses an entry must be excused from the ring by the Judge, and the exhibitor may be subject to disciplinary action. - e.
 No lead chains are permitted over the nose or in the mouth.
 Lead chains are permitted under the chin.
 Stallions 2 years of age and older must be shown in a bridle and bit. - f.
 In the opinion of the Judge, if an entry poses a threat to other exhibitors, the horse must be excused immediately. - g.
 Excessive use of the whip or actions that may disturb other entries shall be severely penalized. - h.
 If a whip is carried by the exhibitor, there can be no contact of the whip to the horse.
 ANY contact shall result in the elimination by the Judge.